ibm-cloud-docs/sap/sap-terraform-automate-hana-db-backup-cos-proc.md

 Use these steps to configure the SAP NetWeaver (ABAP) Linux/HANA on your existing VPC by using the catalog tile interface.
 The script takes 2 - 3 hours to complete.

-1. From the {{site.data.keyword.cloud_notm}} Catalog menu, select **SAP HANA Backup to {{site.data.keyword.cloud_notm}} Object Storage on VPC** on Deployable Architecture tile.
+1. From the {{site.data.keyword.cloud_notm}} Catalog menu, select **Cloud Object Storage on VPC for SAP HANA Backup** on Deployable Architecture tile.
 For more information about this deployment, see the [Readme](https://github.com/IBM-Cloud/sap-hana-backup-cos/blob/main/README.md) file.
 2. Select the latest version.
 3. Select the **Standard** variation.
 4. Click **Review deployment options**: